hungnt1/frp/README.md

 When setting `tcpmux_httpconnect_port` to anything other than 0 in frps under `[common]`, frps will listen on this port for HTTP CONNECT requests.

 The host of the HTTP CONNECT request will be used to match the proxy in frps.
-Proxy hosts can be configured in frpc by configuring `custom_domain` and / or `subdomain` under `type = tcpmux` proxies, when `multiplexer = httpconnect`.
+Proxy hosts can be configured in cxtunnelc by configuring `custom_domain` and / or `subdomain` under `type = tcpmux` proxies, when `multiplexer = httpconnect`.

 For example: